KakapoCode/HTML-Notes-Parser/README.md

 The goal is to do this WITHOUT using String.Replace functionality.
 I must parse and replace the strings manually.

 TODO: Add the HTML tag and style/class information to the parsed strings.

 TODO: Remove the empty space (\0?) characters from between code blocks.
 For instance, {Hello}  {World} should result in {Hello}{World}

 TODO: Test to make sure the notes.txt file exists.
-How??

 TODO: Try to learn more about unit testing, and add unit tests where applicable.

 CURRENT ISSUES: The parser does NOT take into account empty characters.
 Empty characters in the notes are not, as of yet, supported.